Millions of tons of e-waste winds up in landfills each year. We’re looking at some of the ways you can reduce your

 Think about how many people ditch their old mobile phones for the newer model or how frequently they discard an old TV for a sleeker, more powerful one.
 Owing to rapidly changing technology, the rise of disposable income, and easy availability of electronic products, large amounts of e-waste are produced every year.

 Do Something points out that between 20 to 50 million metric tons of e-waste are disposed every year.
 Unfortunately, only about 12.5% of it is recycled.
 Even more unfortunate is the fact that most of these consumer electronics can be reused or are in perfect working condition.
 Most devices such as cell phones, laptops, memory sticks, TVs, tablets and batteries end up in landfills and contribute to air and water pollution.

 Minimizing electronic waste is one of the best ways to keep our environment safe.
-The good news is that it’s easy to manage e-waste.
+The good news is that it’s fairly easy to reduce your family’s e-waste.

 Donate or Sell Working Electronics

 The simplest way to efficiently manage e-waste is to simply sell your electronics if it’s in good working condition.
 Go on eBay or Craigslist to sell these items and give it to someone who really needs it.
 Otherwise, there are recycling websites and comparison websites that will give you a price for your old gadgets and allow you to send them off, to be repurposed or recycled effectively.

 Use Your Old Mobile Phone as a GPS Device

 Most people swap their old phones for a new one every year.
 Instead of letting it sit in the desk drawer, or worse, throwing it in the trash, consider using it for some other purpose.
 You can keep it in your car and use it as a GPS device or music player.

 Boat owners often keep an old smart phone on board as a backup GPS.
 Old phones can be converted into universal remote controls or used to monitor security cameras.

 Recycle via a Retailer